HoshiKurama/TicketManager/README.md

 * HoshiKurama

 # Translations
 TicketManager supports full localization on a per-individual basis!
 However, without any of the translators, anything other than English would have been impossible.
-Everyone who provides translations have my full gratitude!
+Everyone who provides translations has my full gratitude!
 ### In-game Localization:
 | Language | Locale | Contributor | Social Links |
 | --- | --- | --- | --- |